LilithElina/CPANG19/_posts/2019-11-13-bacteria_exercises_protocol.md

   - The files just have to strictly follow the specifications, I believe.
 - How does `vg viz` work compared to `vg view (-d)`?
 Are the nodes sorted differently, and if so, why?
 - How does `vg find -N` work?
 Why are more nodes included than were on the list?
+- What exactly happens when multiple paths have the same or no name (i.e. annotation of genes with the same name, or no name)?